LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 Suppressing tested predicates output
 ------------------------------------

-Sometimes predicates being tested output text or binary data that at best clutters testing logs and at worse can interfere with parsing of test logs.
+Sometimes predicates being tested output text or binary data that, at best, clutters testing logs and, at worst, can interfere with parsing of test logs.
 If that output itself is not under testing, you can suppress it by using the goals `^^suppress_text_output` or `^^suppress_binary_output` at the beginning of the tests.
 For example: